<!--

 /// @title IValidatorConfigV2 - Validator Config V2 Precompile Interface

-/// @notice Interface for managing consensus validators with append-only, delete-once semantics
+/// @notice Interface for managing consensus validators with append-only, deactivate-once semantics

 interface IValidatorConfigV2 {